 - 1 unit of Biology

 - 2 units of the following: Physics (recommended), Integrated Science, Aerospace Science, Anatomy & Physiology, Earth Science, Environmental Science, Physical Science, Physics II, Physics of Technology I, Biology II, Chemistry II, or Physics of Technology II (Note: 2 units of Agriscience count as 1 unit of a Natural Science)

 - 1 unit of American History

-- 1 unit of World History, World Geography, AP Human Geography, Western Civilization, or AP European History
+- 1 unit of the following: World History, World Geography, AP Human Geography, Western Civilization, or AP European History

-- 1 unit of Civics or AP American Government or any combination of Civics, AP American Government, or Free Enterprise that equals 1 unit
+- 1 unit of the following: Civics or AP American Government or any combination of Civics, AP American Government, or Free Enterprise that equals 1 unit

 - 1 unit of the following: World History, World Geography, AP Human Geography, Western Civilization, AP European History, Economics, Law Studies, Psychology, Sociology, African American Studies, Religious Studies, or 1/2 unit of Civics